-Carl’s Corner – Grant will stabilize monumentCarl's Corner, a historic gateway arch in Avondale Estates, prior to the stabilization.
+Carl’s Corner – Grant will stabilize monumentCarl's Corner, a historic gateway arch in Avondale Estates.
 Photo courtesy of Avondale Estates

 The city of Avondale Estates has received a grant that will allow the city to preserve a piece of history.